uoftgasa/uoftgasa.github.io/markdown/index.md

 	- make 15 trips to break even with the Presto fare
 	- best for infrequent users
 - **Post-secondary student Metropass: $116.75/month**
-	- unlimited travel for a month carrying a [post-secondary ID card](https://www.ttc.ca/Fares_and_passes/Fare_information/Seniors_students_and_children/Post_Secondary_Students/index.jsp), make 36 trips to break even with the cash fare or 39 trips to break even with the Presto fare
+	- unlimited travel for a month carrying a [post-secondary ID card](https://www.ttc.ca/Fares_and_passes/Fare_information/Seniors_students_and_children/Post_Secondary_Students/index.jsp)
+	- make 36 trips to break even with the cash fare
+	- make 39 trips to break even with the Presto fare
+	- best for frequent users who use the TTC every weekday
 - **Adult monthly Metropass: $146.25/month** (although you can reduce this to $134.00/month by purchasing  a year's worth with the [Monthly Discount Plan](https://www.ttc.ca/Fares_and_passes/Passes/Metropass/Metropass_MDP/index.jsp))
-	- unlimited travel for a month, make 45 trips to break even with the cash fare or 49 trips to break even with the Presto fare
+	- unlimited travel for a month
+	- make 45 trips to break even with the cash fare
+	- make 49 trips to break even with the Presto fare
+	- best for frequent users who use the TTC every weekd

 Note that as long as you get the [post-secondary ID card](https://www.ttc.ca/Fares_and_passes/Fare_information/Seniors_students_and_children/Post_Secondary_Students/index.jsp), there is no benefit to choosing the Adult Metropass over the Post-secondary Metropass.
 TTC passes are only valid on TTC vehicles, and do not extend to other transit agencies.
 Discounts when switching to other agencies from the TTC may be possible with a Presto card.